Skip to content Skip to footer

 2 : Explore the National Mall [3 hrs]

-3 : Tour the Smithsonian Museums [4 hrs]
+3 : Visit the Smithsonian Museums [4 hrs]

-Spend time exploring the world-renowned Smithsonian museums, which offer free admission and cover a wide range of subjects, from natural history to air and space.
-Visit popular museums like the National Air and Space Museum, National Museum of American History, and National Museum of Natural History.
-Enjoy interactive exhibits, artifacts, and educational programs for visitors of all ages.
+Spend time exploring the world-renowned Smithsonian museums, which offer free admission and cover a wide range of topics including art, history, culture, and science.
+From the National Air and Space Museum to the National Museum of American History, there is something for everyone to enjoy and learn from in these incredible institutions.

-Take a guided tour of the United States Capitol, the home of the U.S. Congress.
-Explore the historic rooms and chambers, such as the Rotunda and National Statuary Hall.
-Learn about the legislative process, history of the building, and its architectural significance.
-Don’t forget to admire the impressive dome and statue of Freedom.
+Book a tour of the United States Capitol, the home of the United States Congress and an iconic symbol of American democracy.
+Explore the historic rooms, statues, and artwork inside the building while learning about the legislative process and the history of the Capitol.
+Be sure to admire the impressive dome and views of the city from the Capitol grounds.

 Background Info